Board of Directors

 San Rafael

-Bob is Emeritus Professor of Health Economics at University of California, San Francisco.
-He received his PhD in economics from the University of Michigan.
-He was a member of the Environmental Forum of Marin's Master Class 42, served on the City of San Rafael's Climate Change Action Plan Update Committee, and currently serves on the General Plan 2040 Steering Committee.
-At MCL, he is active in the Climate Action Working Group and serves on the Executive, Finance, and Membership Development Committees.
-Bob moved to San Rafael in 2013 in part to be closer to Marin's protected park lands, open spaces, and farmlands.
+Bob was a research faculty member for 25 years at University of California, San Francisco; he received his PhD in economics from the University of Michigan.
+He was a member of the Environmental Forum of Marin’s Master Class 42, served on the City of San Rafael’s Climate Change Action Plan Update Committee, and served on its General Plan 2040 Steering Committee.

 Jeff Stump